WHAT IS LEADERNET?

 LeaderNet has a collection of high quality technical webinars organized by global health topics: adolescents and youth programming, data for decision-making, infectious disease, and more.

 Search the curated library of resources by health areas, cross-cutting topics, and languages.
 Find practical tools and guides to use in program design, improving technical knowledge, advocacy, and more.

 LeaderNet has a variety of unique or cross-posted blogs representing the voice of LeaderNet members and others from the global health community.
 Read and leave a comment or submit a blog.

 LeaderNet communities are an online forum to discuss topics of shared interest.
 If you would like to start a new community, please contact us at [email protected].

 Having trouble getting started?
 Email [email protected] with your questions or concerns.

 HISTORY OF LEADERNET

-LeaderNet was launched by Management Sciences for Health’s (MSH’s) Management and Leadership (M&L) Program in 2002 to offer health care managers and facilitators of leadership and management programs a virtual network for collaborative learning, coaching, and support for implementing change in their organizations as well as opportunities to strengthen their leadership skills and capacity.
+LeaderNet was launched by the USAID-funded Management and Leadership (M&L) Program in 2002 to offer health care managers and facilitators a virtual network for collaborative learning and coaching in leadership and management skills.
 LeaderNet was based on Lidernet, a platform developed in Brazil to support more than 400 leaders who had completed an MSH leadership development program.
-By 2013, LeaderNet had grown to over 9000 members from 172 countries.
+LeaderNet was later supported by the USAID-funded Leadership, Management & Governance Project.
+By 2017, LeaderNet had grown to over 9,000 members from 172 countries.